wfcommons/WfCommons/docs/source/introduction.rst

 The WorkflowHub project uses a common format for representing workflow execution traces and generated synthetic workflows traces, so that workflow simulators and simulation frameworks (that provide support for WorkflowHub format) can use such traces interchangeably.
-This common format uses a JSON specification defined available in the
+This common format uses a JSON specification available in the
 `WorkflowHub JSON schema GitHub <https://github.com/workflowhub/workflow-schema>`_ repository.
 The current version of the WorkflowHub Python package uses the schema